|

 Clements,

-School Story (a gifted sixth grader writes a
+Andrew.
+The School Story (a gifted sixth grader writes a

 "great" middle school novel and gets it